yudong-94/personal-website/projects/data viz/MakeOverMonday0205.md

 #### Insights
 * While the percentage of African American baseball players has seen a decline since 1980s, the percentage of Latino players has been increasing;
-* When we compare the trend of percentage in total US population and that of percentage in baseball players, we learn that althrough the percentage of African American US population has always been increasing, the percentage of African American baseball players declined since 1980s, indicating that the decline is not explanable by the change in total population;
+* When we compare the trend of total US population proportion and that of baseball players proportion, we learn that althrough the percentage of African American US population has always been increasing, the percentage of African American baseball players declined since 1980s, indicating that the decline is not explanable by the change in total population;
 * Meanwhile, the increase of Latino US population has been in line with the increase of Lantino baseball players;